 - Domestic Terminal: make your way out to the front of the Terminal and take the Skywalk across to the station.

 - International Terminal: take the travellator or lift to level 3 of the Terminal building and follow the signs to the station.

-The process for luggage when transferring between flights differs between airlines, so we recommend checking with your flight carrier if moving between the Terminals.
+The process for luggage when transferring between flights differs between airlines, so we recommend checking with your airline if moving between the terminals.